bwindsor/osm-server/doc/ServerProvisioning.md

     * `provisio`
     * `Provisiofile`
     * Entire `.provisio` folder which will have been created in the same directory as where you ran provisio up from
-3. Import the contents of this disc, put provisio on the path and make sure its executable, and from the same folder which contains the `Provisiofile` and `.provisio` folder, run `export UPDATING_MAP=yes` and then `provisio up`.
+3. Import the contents of this disc, put provisio on the path and make sure its executable, and from the same folder which contains the `Provisiofile` and `.provisio` folder, and then `provisio up`.